EpiForeSITE/measles-school-letters/README.md

 - Training on using the tools
 - Technical support and consultation

-**Contact us** through this repository's issues or reach out to discuss how we can support your public health response efforts.
+**Contact us** through this repository's issues or reach out to discuss how we can support your public health response efforts at no cost.

 ## Documentation